 Rumours were making rounds about the fate of Kalanick’ future in Uber after the company’s board received the report from the law firm Covington & Burling on the work culture of Uber.
 The report has exposed the toxic work culture Uber – the world’s most valuable startup – has been practising for the last few years.
 Since then speculations were making rounds on the internet about some strict action board may suggest to the management.

-The axe is fallen first on Kalanick’s eyes and ears; the senior vice president of business, Emil Michael is fired from the company.
+The axe is fallen first on Kalanick’s eyes and ears; Uber’s senior vice president of business, Emil Michael left the company.

 But, this is not the first time when Uber has found itself in hot waters.
 In the eight years of its existence, Uber has been facing severe criticism about his work culture in various countries.
 At every regular interval, the exit of top management due to similar reasons has been shaking the grounds for the ride-hailing company.
 Just three months back Uber’s India SVP Amit Singhal was fired for hiding critical information about the ongoing harassment case against him.
 Recently, Kalanick was criticised for his tone of the email sent to all his employees in 2013 suggesting sexual behaviour.